cornell-ece2400/ece2400-docs/docs/ece2400-sec4-c-test-debug.md

 teaching this course has converted him to be a GDB advocate.
 He will share his perspectives on this in the discussion section.

-Let's start by compiling a single-file program that uses the `UTST` macros to test our ubiquitous `avg` function.
+Let's start by compiling a single-file program that uses a single test case and the `ECE2400_CHECK` macros to test our ubiquitous `avg` function.

     :::bash
     % cd ${HOME}/ece2400/sec4
-    % gcc -Wall -g -o avg-test avg-test.c
+    % gcc -Wall -g -o avg-test avg-test.c ece2400-stdlib.c
     % ./avg-test

 Notice how we include the `-g` option to turn on support for debugging.